 \subsection{Few-Shot Learning}

-Few-shot learning is a specialized approach designed to enable models to learn and generalize from very limited amounts of labeled data.
-In few-shot learning, a classifier needs to accommodate for new classes not seen in training, given only few examples from each of those classes.
-One-shot learning is a form of few-shot learning where the model needs to learn from only one example per class.
-These algorithms must be able to extract as much information from the limited amount of examples given to generalize to new and unseen instances.
+Similar to how humans are able to recognize objects after observing them once, FSL is a specialized approach designed to enable models to learn and generalize from very limited amounts of labeled data \cite{OneShot, PrototypicalNetworks, LaplacianNetworks}.
+In FSL, a classifier needs to accommodate for new classes not seen in training, given only few examples from each of those classes.
+One-shot learning is a form of few-shot learning where the model needs to learn given only one example per class \cite{OneShot, stein2025transductive}.
+These algorithms must be able to extract rich contextual understanding from the limited amount of seen examples to generalize to new and unseen instances.

-In \cite{OneShot}, researchers developed Matching Networks for one-shot learning, a novel approach for one-shot learning tasks.
-The core of Matching Networks is based on a sophisticated model architecture with embedding functions and a discriminative attention mechanism with full context embeddings.
-A first embedding function embeds a support set, which is a small set of labeled examples, and creates a mapping to a classifier for each support set.
-A second embedding function embeds the unlabeled example to be classified.
-The attention mechanism utilizes softmax over cosine distance to relate the unlabeled example to the labeled examples in the support set.
-This methodology showed it was possible to achieve high performance and learn newly introduced classes with only minimal amounts of data.

-Snell \textit{et al.} \cite{Prototypical Networks} introduced Prototypical Networks for few-shot learning.
-The main idea behind this research was to show that data points belonging to the same class should be close in distance to each other in a certain embedding space.
+Snell et al. \cite{PrototypicalNetworks} introduced Prototypical Networks for FSL.
+The main idea behind this research was to show that data points belonging to the same class should be close in distance to each other in an embedding space.